gilbertpwns/gilbertpwns.github.io/README.md

 # Table

-Welcome!

 ![cactaur-pusheen](./img/cactaur-pusheen.png)

 Please feel free to learn.
-Imitatiom is the highest form of flattery.
+Imitation is the highest form of flattery.
 However, I'd much more prefer and love to hear from you directly, or any feedback in general.
 Peace be unto you.

 ---